Health sharing accreditation keeps popping up in real conversations lately, and it’s not hard to see why.

 Who runs health sharing accreditation?

-No. Even if a ministry is accredited, it’s still not insurance.
+Even if a health share organization is accredited, it’s still not insurance.
 Members voluntarily share medical costs.
 There’s no legal guarantee the way there is with a regulated insurance policy.

 What does the accreditation review actually look at?